 Chemical Engineering & Chemistry

-Gaussian is the most popular general purpose electronic structure program.
-Its latest version, g09, can perform density functional theory, Hartree-Fock, Möller-Plesset, coupled-cluster, and configuration interaction calculations among others.
+Gaussian is a very popular general purpose electronic structure program.
+Recent versions can perform density functional theory, Hartree-Fock, Möller-Plesset, coupled-cluster, and configuration interaction calculations among others.
 Geometry optimizations, vibrational frequencies, magnetic properties, and solution modeling are available.
 It performs well as black-box software on closed-shell ground state systems.

-Availability & Restrictions
+Availability and Restrictions